oracle-livelabs/goldengate/ggsa-pipeline/create-ggsa-deployment/create-ggsa-deployment.md

 First, follow the steps below to connect the GoldenGate deployment to be used by GGSA.

-1. Use the Oracle Cloud Console breadcrumb to navigate back to the Connections page.
+1. Use the Oracle Cloud Console breadcrumb to navigate to the Deployments page.

     ![GoldenGate highlighted in Oracle Cloud Console breadcrumb](./images/connections_breadcrumb.png " ")